RodriguezRamiro/RodriguezRamiro.github.io/README.txt

-Verti by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 A super simple + modern responsive website template.
 Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).